archeranimesh/pelicanBlog/content/articles/pelican/pelican-commands-to-generate-first-pelican-blog-post.md

 Done: Processed 0 articles, 0 drafts, 0 pages and 0 hidden pages in 0.12 seconds.
 ````

-It clearly warn us about no valid files found in **content**, as we have not added any post to the directory.
+It clearly warns us about no valid files found in **content**, as we have not added any post to the directory.
 If you see inside the `output` folder, we will see some content in that namely these files

 ````shell
 archives.html